sguox002/leetcode/contest/contest176.md

 - get the max from all its combination and store it.

-- dp: row by row.
+- dp: row by row. bottom up approach.